tnfsmith/nodepay-airdrop-bot/README.md

 npm start
 ```

-The bot will begin the process of connecting to the session, sending pings, and logging relevant information.
+When you start the bot, you'll be prompted to:

+1. Choose whether to use proxies or direct connection
+2. Select between single or multiple account mode

+### Connection Modes

+1. **Proxy Mode**
+   - Requires valid `proxy.txt` file
+   - Uses different IP addresses for connections
+   - Better for running multiple accounts
+   - More anonymous operation

+2. **Direct Mode**
+   - No proxy configuration needed
+   - Uses your device's IP address
+   - Simpler setup
+   - Good for single account usage

 ## Logs

-The bot will log the status and activity, including:
+The bot will log all activity, including:

-- Connection status for each session (UID).
+- Connection status for each session (UID)
-- Ping status for each session.
+- Ping status for each session
+- Connection type (proxy/direct) used
-- IP address used for each proxy.
+- IP address information (when using proxies)

 Logs are stored in `bot.log` and can also be seen in the console.